Otto Strasser: Nazi Party (1925–1930)

 In 1925, he joined the National Socialist German Workers' Party (NSDAP), in which his brother, Gregor, had been a member for several years and worked for its newspaper as a journalist, ultimately taking it over with his brother.
-He focused particularly on the socialist elements of the party's program and led the party's faction in northern Germany together with his brother and Joseph Goebbels.
-His faction advocated support for ideologically Nazi unions, profit-sharing and – despite acknowledged differences – closer ties with the Soviet Union.
+He focused particularly on the "socialist" elements of the party's program and led the party's faction in northern Germany together with his brother and Joseph Goebbels.
+His faction advocated support for ideologically Nazi unions, profit-sharing (workers receiving 10% of shares) and what was later characterized as an advocacy for closer ties with the Soviet Union, though this "pro-soviet" claim has been disputed by Reinhard Kühnl.